abrahamTech/NextJs-FullStackApp1/README.md

 You can use the `useSession` hook from anywhere in your application (E.g. in a header component).
 Behind the scenes, the hook will connect to the `<SessionProvider />` to read the current user session.

+## BcryptJS

+This code is based on javascript-bcrypt and uses crypto to create random byte arrays.

+Installing the Package

+`npm install bcryptjs` or `yarn add bcryptjs`

 #### Video Project
 [Next.js Full Tutorial for Beginners | Next.js 13 Full Stack App Using App Router](https://www.youtube.com/watch?v=VE8BkImUciY&t=344s).